methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-08-23-learning-vagrant-and-ansible-provisioning.md

     - Vagrant
   redirect_from:
     - /learning-vagrant-and-ansible-provisioning
+toc: true
+toc_label: "Contents"
+excerpt: "After attending Tech Field Day (#NFD10) there was a great deal of discussion around using Vagrant and Ansible for building out environments and..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 After attending Tech Field Day (#NFD10) there was a great deal of discussion around using Vagrant and Ansible for building out